 The model might not provide nodes at the location where they are required.
 They might not exist, or the nodes might not line up in a straight line.
-In this case, the user splits the model to provide a line where a row of nodes stretching from the inside to the outside of the model.
+In this case, the user splits the model to provide a line with a row of nodes stretching from the inside to the outside of the model.

 The required location of the line might not be known until the model is run.
 Multiple lines might be required (Some programs provide tools to extract data where there are no nodes and without splitting models).

 Caution – splitting a model to create stress classification locations can increase the number of surfaces with force loads.
 The forces that might be correct before the split can now be too large.
-Don’t forget to re-check your reaction force balances after spitting a model!
+Don’t forget to re-check your reaction force balances after splitting a model!

 Step 1 – Import Data From a Finite Analysis Run